 NOTE: ALWAYS ADHERE TO COMPANY / AGENCY / DEPARTMENTAL POLICY.
 FOLLOW RULES AND REGULATIONS.
 SEEK THE ADVICE OF LEGAL COUNSEL IN MATTERS WHICH ARE UNCLEAR.

-Well, yes & no. It also depends on what definition if any your relying upon to define a law enforcement officer.
+Yes, to those appointed who possess statutory powers of arrest acting within the scope of their employment.
+It also depends on what definition if any your relying upon to define a law enforcement officer.
 The code of Virginia does not have one catch all definition as to what a “law enforcement officer” is.
 In fact one must analyze the specific chapter or verse of law to determine if they are a “law enforcement officer” or not.
 For example, the assault & battery code (18.2-57) has it’s own definition of a LEO, which is different than the definition of a LEO under 9.1-101 which, in turn is different than the definition of a LEO under the Emergency Protective Order Code (16.1-253.4)(Which includes certain conservators of the peace).
 However, the VA Supreme Court in Hodge v.
 Commonwealth (2015) (See Courts/Case Law Page) made it clear that when the Code of Virginia uses vague undefined terms with no specificity or legal connotation, that the term “law enforcement officer” includes someone appointed under 19.2-13 who “has the authority to affect arrests, using up to the same amount of force as would be allowed to a law-enforcement officer employed by the Commonwealth or any of its political subdivisions when making a lawful arrest.”

 That means exactly what it says.
 That pursuant to Va.
 Code Ann.
 9.1-101 you are NOT a law enforcement officer.
 However, that is all that it means too: